Fiori-Tracker/fioritracker.github.io/2007FPS01/inst/step-2.md

 2.1 Start transaction /n/IWFND/MAINT_SERVICE

-2.2 Find entry with 'Service name'
+2.2 Find entry with `Service name`

 If the entry is present then the procedure is completed if not please execute the following sub steps: